elementary/os-patches/README.md

 > Note that when possible, we try to discourage the use of OS patches and work directly with upstream to include them.

+## Creating a new Patch

+1. Create a new orphan branch

+    `git checkout --orphan {pkg-name}-{dist} && git rm -rf .`

+2. Get the source of the package to be patched with `apt-source`.
+Do not use `sudo`.

+    `apt source {pkg-name}`

+3. Remove everything but the unpacked sources

+    `rm *.tar.* *.dsc`

+4. Move the source folder contents up to the pwd and then delete the empty folder

+    `cp -r {source-folder-name}/* . && rm -r {source-folder-name}`

+5. Add source files, commit, and push

+    `git add * && git commit -am "Initial Import, version {pkg-version}"`

+6. Create a `-patched` branch as a fork of this branch, not an orphan, make changes and push
+7. Create a packaging recipe on Launchpad: https://code.launchpad.net/~elementary-os/elementaryos/+git/os-patches/+recipes
+8. Once the build succeeds and is uploaded, update the `import-list-{dist}` branch.
+If this is done before the build succeeds, there will be false issue reports filed due to missing packages.